marc-aurai/kubernetes_tutorial/readme.md

 Spawn rate: 1 second </br>
 Host: This is the URL from step 3.6 (after you performed: minikube service --all) </br>
 Host will probably be something similar like: http://127.0.0.1:49700 </br>
+But with a different port number. </br>

-Befor you start the swarming/load testing, go back to your kubernetes dashboard: Workloads -> Pods
+Before you start the swarming/load testing, go back to your Kubernetes dashboard: </br>
+Workloads -> Pods
 <img align="left" src="images/kubernetes_dashboard_2.png" width="750"/> <br clear="left"/>
 There is probably only one pod available. </br>

-Now start swarming/load testing the cluster! </br>
+Now start swarming/load testing on the cluster! </br>
 Go back to your Kubernetes dashboard, and new pods will pop-up! </br>

-Click on one of the pod's name (in blue). </br>
+Click on one of the pod's name (in **blue**). </br>
 <img align="left" src="images/kubernetes_dashboard_3.png" width="750"/> <br clear="left"/>
 </br>
-And then click on 'view logs' in the right corner, to check whether the certain pod is being used to make predictions. </br>
+Click on '*view logs*' in the right corner, to check whether the certain pod is being used to make predictions. </br>
 <img align="left" src="images/kubernetes_dashboard_4.png" width="750"/> <br clear="left"/>
 Go through the logs of a couple of pods, to check which pods are being used continuously (set: Auto-refresh -> every 1s). </br>

-If you want to stop the load test, go back to your locust web UI and click 'Stop'. </br>
+If you want to stop the load test, go back to your Locust web UI and click '*Stop*'. </br>
-Your cluster will take around ~5 minutes to auto scale down to probably one pod. </br>
+Your cluster will take around *~5 minutes* to auto scale down to probably one pod. </br>

-If you are interested you can extend the application with your snowflake database instead of a MongoDB. </br>
+If you are interested you can extend the application with your own Snowflake database instead of a MongoDB. </br>
 The project is already prepared for this. </br>

 *In order to stop the minikube container, perform the following:* </br>